 Applying a function to all rows in a Pandas DataFrame is one of the most common operations during data wrangling.
 Pandas DataFrame

 apply function is the most obvious choice for doing it.
 It takes a function as an argument and applies it along an axis of the DataFrame.
 However, it is not always the best choice.

-In this article, you will measure the performance of 11 alternatives.
-With a companion Colab, you can do it all in your browser.
+In this article, you will measure the performance of 12 alternatives.
+With a companion Code Lab, you can try it all in your browser.
 No need to install anything on your machine.

 Bhārat Bhāṣā Stack will catalyze Voice Assistant and Conversational AI innovations for vernacular Indic languages as India Stack did for FinTech.

 That one would pay a street vendor in a nondescript small town in India by scanning on mobile a QR code hung on his cart.
 Even for an amount as little as 50 rupees (less than a dollar).